micha31r/sneaktime/README.md

 # sneaktime
- The bad guys are building somthing sinister.
+ The bad guys are building something sinister.
 Your mission is to sneak into their base and destroy whatever technology they are hiding.

 ![purple](https://github.com/micha31r/sneaktime/blob/v0.1/preview/purple.png)
 ![yellow](https://github.com/micha31r/sneaktime/blob/v0.1/preview/yellow.png)